CONTACT THE VAULT MASTER

 Originally we were just a loose conglomeration of sites that did themed roundtables, but we eventually grew into a more tightly-knit group and worked together to create a webzine that catered to independent cinema, while still focusing on cult, exploitation, and b-films as well.
 That webzine was (the new defunct) Rogue Cinema!

 I eventually left Rogue Cinema behind, and threw myself back into working on the Vault.
 Why’d I leave?
 Well, I was starting to experience some burn-out from generating so much content at Rogue Cinema on a monthly basis, plus The B-Movie Film Vault was beginning to fall apart.
 The site that I built from scratch was suffering, and truthfully, I missed working on it.

 At this point in the timeline (early 2006) I had remodeled much of the site (which would remain unchanged for roughly seven years!), added more content, and witnessed a huge upswing in traffic.
 So huge that my free Geocities site would shut down a few times a day because I wasn’t paying for “premium service.”

 This simultaneously excited me, but also ticked me off.
 I had started building a larger audience, but my site was suffering for it.
 It was about this time (in late 2006) when a benefactor stepped in and offered me a deal I couldn’t pass up.
 “Shadow” (of Shadow’s B-Movie Graveyard) had some extra webspace on his server and offered it up to me if I paid for a domain name.

 Twenty bucks and two days later, www.bmoviefilmvault.com went live on the web and a lot of incredible things have happened since then!
-I’ve been quoted on book covers (namely Chris Watson’s Joe Estevez: Wiping Off the Sheen & Badass Women of Cinema), DVD covers, attended conventions and met celebrities (and semi-celebrities), been invited to film festivals and press screenings, been interviewed by a writer from FlushtheFashion.com, and have made many new friends and acquaintances in the film industry and online reviewing community!
+I’ve been quoted on book covers (namely Chris Watson’s Joe Estevez: Wiping Off the Sheen & Badass Women of Cinema) and DVD covers, attended conventions and met celebrities (and semi-celebrities), been invited to film festivals and press screenings, been interviewed by a writer from FlushtheFashion.com, and have made many new friends and acquaintances in the film industry and online reviewing community!
 It’s been a wild ride and I’m excited to see what the future holds!